- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 Does a non-trading company need a bank account?

-What is classed as trading for Corporation Tax?
+What’s classed as trading for Corporation Tax?

 When must I register for Corporation Tax if my company starts trading?

-What sort of activities do not count as trading?
+What activities don’t count as trading?

 Is a Company Tax Return the same as a Self Assessment tax return?